 A kayaker disturbs water with his paddle at night, causing bioluminescence.

-Lonely Planet has named San Juan Island one of the best places in the world to see bioluminescence, and they aren’t wrong.
+Lonely Planet considers San Juan Island one of the best places in the world to see bioluminescence, and for good reason.
 Around the island, tidal exchanges support a particularly robust bioluminescent population.
-It’s no surprise the island has the most concentrated number of operators running bioluminescence tours in Washington State.
-In Griffin Bay on the east coast by Friday Harbor, three tour companies run night kayaking trips.
-Discovery Sea Kayaks (check out their virtual bioluminescence tour) guide trips on specific nights around the new moon.
-Sea Quest and Outdoor Odysseys offer daily tours, and Outdoor Odysseys also has a special 4th of July paddle that includes viewing the local fireworks show.
-Over on the northwest side of the island, San Juan Outfitters guide night paddles from Roche Harbor.
+In Griffin Bay near Friday Harbor, three tour companies run night kayaking trips.
+Discovery Sea Kayaks guides trips on specific nights around the new moon.
+Sea Quest and Outdoor Odysseys offer daily tours.
+Over on the northwest side of the island, San Juan Outfitters guides night paddles from Roche Harbor.
+In addition to bioluminescence, the San Juans are also one of the best places to go whale watching in Washington.

 Orcas Island